(Original article source – http://www.imperialethiopia.org/selassie.htm – original copyright remains)

 Haile Selassie’s influence on the world is his most enduring legacy.
 Born Tafari Makonnen in 1891, Haile Selassie came to be identified inextricably with Ethiopia.
 Only rarely in the modern world does the story of a man become so closely linked to the story of a nation.
 It is said that great events beget great men, but they beget failures as well, and the boundary between the two is often defined by singular acts of courage.
 These the Ethiopian Emperor did not lack.

 Haile Selassie ascended the throne in the era of polar exploration and slow communication.
-Africa’s oldest nation was little more than a footnote to the great stories of the day –something that Americans and Brits read about in the pages of the National Geographic.
+Africa’s oldest nation was little more than a footnote to the great stories of the day – something that American and British people read about in the pages of the National Geographic.
 Some people still called the country Abyssinia.
 In certain countries far beyond Ethiopia’s borders, segregation and apartheid were long established and little questioned.
 Most other African “nations” were colonies.
 Even at home, slavery was technically still legal.